emartineznunez/AutoMeKin/docs/scripts.md

 ## Everything in a single script<a name="prodrun"></a>

-Once you are familiar with the code, you can just use the scripts [as indicated here](https://emartineznunez.github.io/AutoMeKin/docs/running.html).
+Once you are familiar with the code, you can get everything in one shot [as indicated here](https://emartineznunez.github.io/AutoMeKin/docs/running.html).

 ## Step-by-step low-level calculations<a name="sbsll"></a>